UK-SBCoA-EbbertLab/brain_cDNA_discovery/singularity_containers/README.md

-### For more information about software versions see the %help section of definition (.def) files for the singularity images.
+### For more information about software versions see the %help section of definition (.def) files in this directory.